 A graduate student who submits a thesis must publicly defend his/her thesis with a representative from the Graduate Council and a thesis defense committee present.
 The Thesis Defense Scheduling Form may be obtained on the JCGS website and should be completed and submitted by the Thesis Committee Chair.
 JCGS policy requires two weeks to schedule a Graduate Council Representative.
-Thesis defense scheduling deadlines are November 20th, 2015 for Fall 2015 and April 22nd, 2016 for Spring 2016.
+Thesis defense scheduling deadlines are December 1, 2017 for Fall 2017, April 20, 2018 for Spring 2018, and July 13, 2017 for Summer 2018.